anujmahajan28/tp/README.md

+Les Trois du On-Verra-Demain – more like a title, playful and punchy
+	2. Les Trois de la PLS – “The Three in Panic Mode” (already iconic)
+	3. Les Trois du Chaos Total – “The Three of Total Chaos”
+	4. Les Trois de la Flemme – “The Three of Laziness”
+	5. Les Trois du “Pas Pressé” – “The Three of ‘No Rush’”
+	6. Les Trois du Bordel Organisé – “The Three of Organized Mess”
+	7. Les Trois du Bug Éternel – “The Three of the Eternal Bug”

 Subject: Update on Test Case Slicing and Current Challenges

 Since I am new to the Contract world, I’m spending some more time to collect and understand all the business rules, but you will see good progress from my end going forward.